mysticspree/rainmeter-amiya-skin/README.md

 ## License
 This Rainmeter skin is licensed under CC BY 4.0.
-You are free to use, modify, and distribute it, provided you give appropriate credit to the original creator: Priyanshu.
+You are free to use, modify, and distribute it, provided you give appropriate credit to the original creator: mysticspree.